 GROWTH: A Bio-Art Project Unveiling the Dialogue Between Nature and Economy

-The GROWTH Project: Where Nature Confronts Human Systems of Price and Value, Revealing the Fragility of Financial Structures.
+The GROWTH Project: An Interplay Between Nature and Human-Made Systems That Questions the Durability of Financial Structures

 The Growth Project is a call to awaken from the illusions of wealth and importance that dominate modern life.
-In the end, it is nature’s resources - not human constructs - that sustain us.”MIAMI, CA, UNITED STATES, November 6, 2024 /EINPresswire.com/ -- International Conceptual Bio-Art Project
+In the end, it is nature’s resources - not human constructs - that sustain us.”MIAMI, FL, UNITED STATES, November 7, 2024 /EINPresswire.com/ -- International Conceptual Bio-Art Project

 — Julia Sysalova, Art Curator and Critic